SrcJonasLindner/phase-shifting-holography/README.md

 ---
 # Data collection

 The acquisition of the phase shifting holo image series requires a calibration of the magnitude and direction of the beam tilt.
-Both, calibration and the image series recording are implemented in the [TiltSeriesUI.s]() Digital Micrograph script..
+Both, calibration and the image series recording are implemented in the [TiltSeriesUI.s]() Digital Micrograph script.

 ---
   ## Tilt Series UI